muppet9010/factorio-muppet-streamer/README.md

 #### Streamer Events

 - Can schedule the delivery of some explosives to a player at speed.
-- A leaky flamethrower that shoots for short bursts intermittently.
+- A malfunctioning weapon (leaky flamethrower) that shoots wildly for short bursts intermittently.
 - Give a player a weapon and ammo, plus options to force it as an active weapon.
 - Spawn entities around the player with various placement options.
 - Make the player an aggressive driver.